How Much Traffic Is From Organic Search: (Updated for 2026)

 Is it Time to Invest in Paid Ads to Boost Your Traffic?

 Conclusion: Organic Traffic converts higher and also drives the most traffic (53% of the traffic); if you are SEO savvy, have an excellent in-house team, or are using a Professional SEO Company, your traffic should be growing year over year.
-However, having a healthy mix of PPC and SEO is the way to go.
+However, having a healthy mix of PPC and SEO is the best approach.
 Owning more real estate on the first page should be your primary goal, which equals generating more revenue.
 You should 100% be running a paid search campaign to own the top position regarding your Brand.

 Not only can we develop and execute an SEO strategy that will put you ahead of the competition with time, but we can also refine your PPC campaigns to ensure you’re bringing in profit while working your way up through the ranks.
 We also specialize in Local SEO Optimization and boast a track record of award-winning campaigns over the past two decades.
 If you own a local business and are interested in learning how SEO Inc. can enhance your revenue, we’re here to help.
 Want to learn more about how we can help your business grow?
 Contact us today!